GoldAdventurer/CatalogLinuxServer/README.md

 ssh -i ~/.ssh/udacity_key.pem ubuntu@54.179.143.72 -p2200
 ```

-Disable password-based logins
+Disable password-based logins:
 ```
 sudo nano /etc/ssh/sshd_config
 ```
-Change "PasswordAuthentication yes" to "PasswordAuthentication no"
+Change "PasswordAuthentication yes" to "PasswordAuthentication no".

 The SSHD service, which is listening on all SSH connections needs to be started again to read teh configuration file.
 ```
 sudo service ssh restart